-Accordingly, the revenue we recognize in a given reporting period depends on: (1) the costs we have incurred for individual projects; (2) our then current estimate of the total remaining costs to complete individual projects; and (3) the current estimated contract value associated with the projects.
-If, in any period, we increase or decrease our estimate of the total costs to complete a project, and/or reduce or increase the associated contract value, revenue for that period would be impacted.
-As a result, our gross margin in such period and in future periods may be affected.
+Accordingly, the revenue we recognize in a given financial reporting period depends on (1) the costs we have incurred for individual projects, (2) our then current estimate of the total remaining costs to complete the individual projects and (3) current estimated contract value associated with the projects.
+If, in any period, we significantly increase or decrease our estimate of the total costs to complete a project, and/or reduce or increase the associated contract value, revenue for that period would be impacted.
 To the extent that our estimates fluctuate over time or differ from actual results, gross margins in subsequent periods may vary significantly from our estimates.
 Material differences may result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.

-Many of the Company's contracts are master service agreements under which the Company is contracted to provide services to deploy a pre-determined and specific number of sites in specific geographic markets.
+Many of the Company's contracts are master service agreements under which the Company is contracted to provide services to deploy a pre-determined and specific number of wireless telecommunication sites in specific geographic markets.
 These contractual arrangements with the Company's customers typically include milestone billings.
 The milestone billing clauses relate specifically to the timing of customer billings and payment schedules, and are independent of the Company's right to payment and the timing of when revenue is recognized.
-Under the terms of substantially all of the Company's contracts, if a contract is terminated without proper cause by the customer, if the customer creates unplanned/unreasonable time delays, or if the customer modifies the contract tasks/scope, the Company has contractual rights to reimbursement in accordance with the terms and conditions regarding payment for work performed, but not yet billed (i.e., unbilled trade accounts receivable) at a gross profit margin that is consistent with the overall project margin.
+Under the terms of substantially all of the Company's contracts, if a contract is terminated without proper cause by the customer, if the customer creates unplanned/unreasonable time delays, or if the customer modifies the contract tasks/scope, the Company has contractual rights to reimbursement in accordance with the terms and conditions regarding payment for work performed, but not yet billed (i.e., unbilled trade accounts receivable) at a gross profit margin that is consistent with the project margin for the work performed.
 Furthermore, certain additional provisions indemnify the Company for additional or excess costs incurred, whereby any scope reductions (i.e., reduction in original number of sites) or other modifications are subject to reimbursement of costs incurred to date with a reasonable profit margin based on the contract value and completed work at that time.
-The inherent aforementioned risks associated with the presence of potential "partial milestone billings" or "reductions in scope" are reflected in the Company's ongoing periodic assessment of the "total contract value" and the associated revenue recognized and, hence, any allowance for unbilled trade accounts receivable.
-Total net unbilled accounts receivable at December 31, 2004 and March 31, 2005 were \$4.6 million and \$3.7 million, respectively.
+The inherent aforementioned risks associated with the presence of potential "partial milestone billings" or "reductions in scope" or "scope modifications" are reflected in the Company's ongoing periodic assessment of the "total contract value" and the associated revenue recognized and, hence, any allowance for unbilled trade accounts receivable.
+Total net unbilled accounts receivable at December 31, 2004 and June 30, 2005 were \$56.0 and \$71.3 million, respectively.
+Total retainages included in accounts receivable were \$1.9 million and \$1.4 million at June 30, 2005 and December 31, 2004, respectively.
+Allowances for doubtful accounts as of December 31, 2004 and June 30, 2005 were \$1.8 million and \$0.7 million, respectively.
+Management determines the adequacy of this allowance by periodically evaluating the aging and past due nature of individual customer accounts receivable balances and considering the customer's current financial situation as well as the existing industry economic conditions and other relevant factors that would be useful toward assessing the risk of collectibility.